Broughty Castle: 21st century

 In February 2024, the castle was named in a list of sites facing possible closure due to proposed budget cuts by Dundee City Council, alongside Mills Observatory and Caird Park golf course.
 The announcement was met with significant public concern and media attention, leading to the proposals being reconsidered later in the month after funding was allocated to Leisure and Culture Dundee to keep the facilities running.

 However, closure was again considered in May 2024, when a public consultation was launched to determine the long-term future of the three venues.
 A petition opposing the plans received thousands of signatures.
 In November 2024, officers from Dundee City Council recommended the continued operation of Mills Observatory due to increased visitor numbers, but proposed the closure of Caird Park golf course in April 2025 and Broughty Castle in October 2025.

-In the final vote on 2 December 2024, the council voted in favour of closing Broughty Castle.
-However, Leisure and Culture Dundee committed to supporting the site's immediate future in partnership with the Broughty Ferry Trader Association, leaving open the possibility of continued community and heritage use.
+On 2 December 2024 councillors agreed to defer their final decision, and gave the castle a stay-of-execution, with plans to revisit the decision no later than February 2025.
+Leisure and Culture Dundee committed to supporting the site's immediate future in partnership with the Broughty Ferry Trader Association, leaving open the possibility of continued community and heritage use.

+Following further discussions between Historic Environment Scotland and Leisure and Culture Dundee, a February 2025 report proposed that the lease agreement for Broughty Castle remain in place.

+In March 2026, a joint investment of £150,000 from Dundee City Council and the Northwood Charitable Trust was announced, securing the future of the castle for three years.

 In July 2025, a community-led Save the Castle campaign was launched by Friends of Broughty Castle to oppose proposals that threatened to close the site.
 Around the same time, Leisure & Culture Dundee launched a fundraiser and secured a £50,000 funding package from Dundee City Council, which allowed the castle to remain open into late 2025, albeit with some reduced hours.

 In September 2025, actor Brian Cox publicly voiced his support for the campaign, urging the council not to allow Broughty Castle to become a “mausoleum” and calling for a sustainable long-term future for the site.

+In August 2026, Broughty Castle will host Dundee’s flagship viewing event for the August 2026 solar eclipse which is being organised by Mills Observatory.
+The castle’s position compared to the observatory is better favoured due to the position of the Sun.